Best Shrubs for Mediterranean Gardens in Cool Countries

 Filling the summer air with its terrific honey-vanilla scent, award-winner Spartium junceum (Spanish Broom) is a vigorous, medium-sized shrub which produces masses of large, bright yellow pea-like flowers, 1 in. long (2.5 cm) in summer.
 They are borne on flexible, erect, almost leafless, green broom-like stems and are followed by flat green seed pods.
 Forming a cheerful bush, this tough and showy Mediterranean native thrives on neglect and is particularly useful in poor, well-drained soils in exposed, sunny sites.

-Very ornamental, Viburnum tinus (Laurustinus) is a vigorous bushy evergreen shrub noted for its eye-catching flower clusters, colorful berries and leathery foliage.
-Opening from pale pink buds from winter to mid spring, masses of tiny, fragrant, white flower clusters, 2-4 in.
+Very ornamental, Viburnum tinus (Laurustinus) is a vigorous bushy evergreen shrub noted for its eye-catching flower clusters, colorful berries, and leathery foliage.
+Opening from pale pink buds from winter to mid-spring, masses of tiny, fragrant, white flower clusters, 2-4 in.
 (5-10 cm), are elegantly held above the foliage.
+Rich in nectar, they are loved by butterflies, bees, and other pollinators.
 The blooms give way to showy bright metallic blue berries.
 The dense evergreen foliage of ovate, glossy dark green leaves makes Laurustinus an excellent choice for mixed shrub borders or low screens.

-Native to the southeast U.S., Yucca filamentosa (Adam's Needle) is a very ornamental, broadleaf evergreen shrub featuring a basal rosette of rigid, sword-shaped, spine-tipped, deep green leaves edged with curly filaments.
+Native to the southeastern United States, Yucca filamentosa (Adam's Needle) is a very ornamental, broadleaf evergreen shrub featuring a basal rosette of rigid, sword-shaped, spine-tipped, deep green leaves edged with curly filaments.
 They are topped in early to midsummer with a dramatic flowering stalk reaching 5-8 ft.
 (150-240 cm) and bearing panicles of nodding bell-shaped creamy white flowers, about 2.5 in. long (6 cm).
 Foliage may also be variegated, adding a bright note to the garden year-round.

 Tough, Lavandin tends to grow larger, blooms later and produces more flower spikes than other Lavenders.
 This Lavender enjoys a remarkable presence in the garden as specimens or hedges.
 Most Lavandin cultivars are hardy to zone 5 and resist well to fungal diseases in hot and humid climates.